a-nikolaev/visualsc/README.md

 # Simplicial complex visualization

-**visualsc** is a simple command-line tool similar to [Graphviz](http://graphviz.org/) designed for visualizing abstract simplicial complexes rather than graphs.
-It is using physics-like spring-forces simulation for choosing good node layout.
+**visualsc** is a simple command-line tool similar to [Graphviz](http://graphviz.org/) designed for visualizing **abstract simplicial complexes** and **hypergraphs**.
+It is using a physics-like spring forces simulation for choosing optimal node layout.
-Output is a PDF file.
+The output is a PDF file.
 You may use other tools such as ImageMagick to convert to PNG, SVG, or other formats.

 **Some examples:**